 Working with an EOR can also help reduce administrative costs by minimizing the employment-related tasks (e.g., payroll, taxes, employee benefits, etc.) your internal team is responsible for.
 With the ability to leverage economies of scale, an EOR can also help reduce employment expenses by offering better rates for health insurance and other benefits.

-Pro #3: Enter new markets faster.
+3. Enter new markets faster

+Speed is one of the most underrated advantages of an EOR.
 Since working with an EOR allows you to skip the time-consuming step of setting up a legal entity, you can hire employees in new markets much more quickly.
 In addition, partnering with an EOR will allow you to avoid the painstaking process of sifting through unfamiliar employment laws and regulations to ensure compliance.
 Experienced EORs also have efficient onboarding processes to help you rapidly scale your business and enter new markets.

 For example, with the help of an EOR, your business can hire and onboard international employees in just a week or two.
 This process is quick and easy, especially if you have all the information you need ready to go.